Whether you just love food, own an independent café or coffee shop, or want to start a new career path… this one’s for you!

 Follow the Rainbow

 Choose contrasting tableware so your food stands out and really makes a statement.
-Use hues from opposite sides of the color wheel to pick the most suitable plate, dish or bowl.
-Don’t be scared of bold colors.
+Use hues from opposite sides of the colour wheel to pick the most suitable plate, dish or bowl.
+Don’t be scared of bold colours.
 Tom’s top-tip is that food looks great on anything blue!